Savidude/nlp/README.md

 ### Setup
 Primary operating system that has been used during the development stage - Windows.
-If you are using other OS the installation process might be slightly different but the overall workflow will not different too mych.
+If you are using other OS the installation process might be slightly different but the overall workflow will not differ too much.
 Create environment -> Install libraries from requirements.txt -> launch the file on a Jupiter Notebook

 It is quite convenient to install anaconda from https://docs.anaconda.com/anaconda/install/windows/ and manipulate with your virtual env from Anaconda Navigator.